prschmal/Fractalism/GLOSSARY.md

 # Glossary
+## A Note on Definitions

+These are working understandings, not fixed truths.

+**All names are true.
+All names are false.**

+We offer these terms as shared reference points for conversation, not as authoritative definitions.
+Your understanding may differ—that's the pattern breathing.

+---
 *Definitions within Fractalism describe relationships of emergence rather than fixed entities.*

 **Source** — the generative ground of being; an ever-unfolding field in which all participants arise, act, and return.
 The Source is not separate from its expressions but present within them as the impulse to become.